The night before your surgery

 You may take a shower or bath both the night before and the morning of surgery.

-Your doctor or nurse may give you a special medicated soap to use.
-Look for instructions for how to use this soap.
-If no one gave you special soap, use Dial or another antibacterial soap you can buy at the store.
+Your provider may have given you a medicated soap to use.
+Read the instructions for how to use this soap.
+If you were not given medicated soap, use antibacterial soap that you can buy at the store.

-Scrub your nails with a brush.
+Scrub your fingernails with a brush.
 Remove nail polish and makeup before you go to the hospital.

 Eating and Drinking Before Surgery

-Most of the time, you will be asked not to eat or drink after midnight.
-This usually means avoiding both solid foods and liquids.
+It is likely that you have been asked not to eat or drink after a specific time the evening before or day of surgery.
+This usually means both solid foods and liquids.

 You may brush your teeth and rinse your mouth in the morning.
 If you were told to take any medicine on the morning of surgery, you may take them with a sip of water.